ralna/GALAHAD/doc/C/rst-dir/bqp_functions.rst

 		int x_stat[]
 	)

-Solve the bound-constrained quadratic program when the Hessian :math:`H` is available.
+Solve the bound-constrained quadratic program when the Hessian $H$ is available.